meta4creations/ditty-news-ticker/readme.txt

 *   **Ticker** - Create a unique news ticker using the Ticker Display type.
 Control the direction, spacing, speed, styling, and many other options.
 *   **List** - Create paged lists of your combined content.
 Multiple settings give you full control of the look and feel on your lists.
-*   **Slider** - Display your content in a responsive slider.
+*   **Slider** - Display your content in a responsive slider (using a List display limited to 1 item per page).
 Get full control over your slider's speed, direction, and design.

 ### Included Item Types

 *   **Default** - Add custom text to your Ditty.
-*   **WP Editor** - Add custom text to your Ditty using the WP Editor.
+*   **TinyMCE Editor** - Add custom text to your Ditty using a TinyMCE Editor.
+*   **HTML** - Add custom HTML to your Ditty using a code editor field.
 *   **WP Posts Feed (Lite)** - Add your latest blog posts to your Ditty.
 Check out [**Ditty Posts**](https://www.metaphorcreations.com/downloads/ditty-posts/) for custom post types, advanced WordPress queries, custom fields, and more!

 ### Add more features with Ditty Extensions!